cgmckeever/tak-tools/README.md

 - Will create a `tak` service user
     - *Remember* the displayed password; or `passwd tak` to change it

+### TAK Docker

+- Download the docker package from https://tak.gov/products/tak-server
+- transfer it to your server in the `/tmp` directory

 ## Setup

 ```